 Enfield Social Services

 Our mission is to enhance the quality of life and create a healthier community for all Enfield residents.
 We do this by providing leadership, advocacy, planning, and delivery of services in partnership with public, private, and community-based organizations.
-The Enfield Department of Social Services is comprised of five divisions: Early Care & Education Services, Youth & Family Services, Family Resource Centers, Transportation, and Adult & Community Services.
+The Enfield Department of Social Services is comprised of five divisions: Adult & Elderly, Child, Youth & Family, Care Coordination, Community Initiatives, and Social Services Administration.
 These divisions are charged with delivering high quality services, programming, and activities based on industry best practices and a dedication to customer service centered on respect, compassion and accountability.

-- 2021 RENTER’S REBATE PROGRAM April 1-October 1 Provides a payment to renters based on income, rent, and utilities for the previous year (2020).
+- The 2024 RENTER’S REBATE PROGRAM starts on April 1 thru October 1.
+If you are over 65 or legally disabled this program provides a payment to renters based on income, rent, and utilities for the previous year (2023).
 A renter must have resided in Connecticut for any one-year period before signing up for the program.
-For a single person the income, including Social Security, must not exceed $35,300.
-For Married couples the income, including Social Security, must not exceed $43,000.
-Please call Enfield Social Services to make your appointment!
-(860) 253-6397
+For a single person the income, including Social Security, must not exceed $38,100.
+For Married couples the income, including Social Security, must not exceed $46,400.
+Applicants must submit documentation of ALL income and ALL receipts for rent and utilities (Electric, Heating Fuel and Water and Sewer only) paid January through December 2023.
+Please call Erin Tynan to make your appointment (860) 253-6397.

 - Veterans Tax Credit Program – Feb 1 to October 1.
 If eligible the homeowners will receive a reduction in the property taxes on either his/her primary residence or car.
-Please call Erin @ Enfield Social Services for more information and to schedule your appointment 860-253-6397.
+Please call Erin for more information and to schedule your appointment 860-253-6397.